-the bhatura recipe is made with maida (all purpose flour) and fine semolina (sooji or rava). i have also made the same recipe with rice flour. here i did not add the sooji. both ways the bhatura tasted good. the rice flour ones were softer even after cooling. below pic is the bhatura made with rice flour and maida.
+This instant bhatura is made with maida (all-purpose flour) and fine semolina (sooji or rava).
+I have also made the same recipe with rice flour.
+Here I did not add the sooji (semolina).
+Both ways the bhature tasted good.
+The rice flour ones were softer even after cooling.

-baking soda and yogurt both act as leavening agents. you can add ¼ or ½ tsp of baking soda. i have used both the proportions of baking soda and they work fine.
+As I have mentioned above, baking soda and yogurt both act as leavening agents.
+You can add ¼ or ½ tsp of baking soda.
+I have used both the proportions of baking soda and they work fine.

 - 1.5 cups maida or all purpose flour

-- ⅓ cup sooji (rava or fine semolina) OR ½ cup rice flour
+- ⅓ cup sooji (fine rava or fine semolina) or ½ cup rice flour

 - ½ tablespoon oil or ghee